-Communication
+• Communication

 Email is my preferred form of communication, so please check your GMU email account daily.
-I am always available via email, but allow a 24-hour response time for replies during the week, and at least 48 hours during weekends and holidays.
+I am always available via email, but allow a 24-hour response time for replies during the week, and 48 hours during weekends and holidays.
+If you have not heard from me within 48 hours, please email me again.
 The class schedule may need to be modified during the semester.
 If this occurs, notice of changes will be by announcements in class, by email, and/or by changes to this syllabus posted on Blackboard.